ssbc/rooms2/docs/Alias/Resolution.md

 ## Rough spec

+#TODO what if the alias is a [full alias string](Full%20alias%20string.md), how do we resolve the host domain part to the Room's SSB ID?
+Or even better, resolve to its multiserver address?

 1. An SSB user acting as a client calls a specific [muxrpc](https://github.com/ssb-js/muxrpc/) API `resolveAlias(alias)` on the room server
     - `alias` is a supposed to be a string, a candidate [alias string](Alias%20string.md)
 1. The room checks whether that `alias` is valid (see spec in [Alias string](Alias%20string.md))